EdwinTSalcedo/CUBITAL/README.md

 <img src="images/final-unet.png" width="700">
 </p>

 Inference is performed with grayscale images of 512x512 pixels.
-The net obtains a mask, coordinates of the antecubital fossa, and an angle.
+The net outputs a mask, coordinates of the antecubital fossa, and an angle.

 ## Proposed Hardware Device